FallenDev/Zolian/README.md

 # Zolian

-Zolian is an open-source project.

 ## Contributing

-Zolian is a learning project, there are quite a few ways you can contribute here:
+Zolian is an open-source project, there are quite a few ways you can contribute here:
 * Designing new sprites
 * Developing directly to the project
 * Helping create a wiki